How Things Have Changed

 The second half was bonkers.
 Brilliant sunshine one minute, the next a howling gale.
 About five minutes in we surprised ourselves and scored again from a breakaway to make it 3-2.
 Addiscombe stepped on the gas and it seemed only a matter of time before they scored again.
 Instead it was us.
 I can’t remember who put it in or how, but it didn’t really matter.
 3-3.
 Against the top team.
 And away from home.
 I don’t know who was more stunned, them or us.

 Addiscombe were having none of it.
-For the last 20 minutes there were 21 players in our penalty area as they launched a non-stop all-out bombardment.
+For the last 20 minutes 21 players packed our final third as they launched a relentless all-out bombardment.
 Shots ricocheted round our goal.
 Goalie John played the game of his life with a string of impossible saves.
 Bodies were thrown regardless.
 Yours truly cleared three shots off the line.
 In one bizarre incident the ball spun fiercely goalbound out of a melee, only to get stuck fast in the porridge right on the line.

 Incredibly, we held out.
 The world of Croydon District Saturday Youth League Division V was rocked to its foundations.
 No-hopers Endeavourers in title race upset shock.
 Crazy name, crazy team.

 I wonder where they are now, the Mickeys, Cheeses, Dels, Johns and those whose names and faces have slipped from my aging memory?
-I wonder if they remember those early days as fondly as I do (or indeed more accurately).
+I wonder if they remember those early days the same way I do (or indeed more accurately).
 I hope so.